Stefan Babović: Partizan and OFK Beograd

-Babović came through the youth ranks at Partizan and made his senior debut at the age of 17, coming on as a substitute in a 3–0 home win over Sutjeska Nikšić on 17 March 2004.
+Babović was born in Ivangrad, SFR Yugoslavia (present-day Berane, Montenegro) but grew up in Belgrade where he came through the youth ranks at Partizan and made his senior debut at the age of 17, coming on as a substitute in a 3–0 home win over Sutjeska Nikšić on 17 March 2004.
 He also spent some time with affiliated club Teleoptik on dual registration.
 On 8 January 2005, a day after his 18th birthday, Babović signed his first professional contract with Partizan, on a five-year deal.
 He was also a member of the team that won the league title in 2005.
 After the retirement of Dragan Ćirić, Babović was given the number 10 shirt.
 He played 23 league matches and scored three goals in the 2005–06 season.
 In August 2006, Babović eventually left Partizan after a disagreement with manager Miodrag Ješić.

 After parting ways with Partizan, Babović joined OFK Beograd as a free agent, penning a four-year contract.
 He quickly fit into a talented team and played great for the club, which coincided with his prolific performances for the youth national team.